demian85/electron-chat-app-demo/README.md

 # Simple Electron Chat App

-This is just a demo of a basic chat app using Electron.
+This is just a demo of a basic chat app using Electron and React.
 The server is included and must be run using Node.js

 ## Tiny features